-To get you started, we’ve put together our Accountant’s Guide to UK Crypto Tax, packed full of the latest guidance from HMRC.
-But we also have many other helpful resources from Koinly Crypto Tax Academy we’d recommend bookmarking, including:
+To get you started, we’ve compiled our Accountant’s Guide to UK Crypto Tax, packed with the latest guidance from HMRC.
+But we also have many other helpful resources from Koinly Crypto Tax Academy that we’d recommend bookmarking, including:

 - Crypto Tax Glossary.